atinux/nuxt-guestbook/README.md

 ## Deploy on CloudFlare Pages

-Create a CF pages deployment linked to your GitHub repository.
-Make sure to select Version 2 (Beta) as the build system version.
+Create a CF pages deployment linked to your GitHub repository and select the Nuxt.js preset.

+To build the guestbook in production, you need a [Nuxt UI Pro](https://ui.nuxt.com/pro) license.

 ### Environment variables